 1. Dietary exposure from food and feed uses.
 In evaluating dietary exposure to acetamiprid, EPA considered exposure under the petitioned-for tolerances as well as all existing acetamiprid tolerances in 40 CFR 180.578.
 EPA assessed dietary exposures from acetamiprid in food as follows:

 i.
 Acute exposure.
-Quantitative acute dietary exposure and risk assessments are performed for a food-use pesticide, if a toxicological study has indicated the possibility of an effect of concern occurring as a result of a 1-day or single exposure.
-Such effects were identified for acetamiprid.
+Quantitative acute dietary exposure and risk assessments are performed for a food-use pesticide, if a toxicological study has indicated the Start Printed Page 6579possibility of an effect of concern occurring as a result of a 1-day or single exposure.

 ii.
 Chronic exposure.
 In conducting the chronic dietary exposure assessment EPA used the food consumption data from the USDA 1994-1996 and 1998 CSFII.
-As to residue levels in food, EPA performed the chronic analysis based on tolerance level residues and assumed 100 PCT.
-Empirical processing factors were used for processed commodities unless such data were not available, in which case DEEM default processing factors from Version 7.81 were used.
+As to residue levels in food, EPA utilized average PCT data for several commodities and 100 PCT for all proposed uses, tolerance-level residues for all commodities and empirical processing data for grape juice and raisins.
+DEEM default processing factors were used for all other processed commodities.

 iii.
 Cancer.
-Based on the data summarized in Unit III.A., EPA has concluded that acetamiprid does not pose a cancer risk to humans.
-Therefore, a dietary exposure assessment for the purpose of assessing cancer risk is unnecessary.
+Based on the evidence discussed in Unit III.A., EPA has determined that acetamiprid is “not likely to be carcinogenic to humans.”
+Therefore, a quantitative exposure assessment to evaluate cancer risk is unnecessary.

 2. Dietary exposure from drinking water.
 The Agency used screening level water exposure models in the dietary exposure analysis and risk assessment for acetamiprid in drinking water.
 These simulation models take into account data on the physical, chemical, and fate/transport characteristics of acetamiprid.
 Further information regarding EPA drinking water models used in pesticide exposure assessment can be found at http://www.epa.gov/oppefed1/models/water/index.htm.

-Based on the First Index Reservoir Screening Tool (FIRST) and Screening Concentration in Ground Water (SCI-GROW) models the estimated drinking water concentrations (EDWCs) of acetamiprid for surface water are estimated to be 95.2 parts per billion (ppb) for acute exposures and 26.6 ppb for chronic exposure.
-For ground water, the EDWC is 0.035 ppb.
+Based on the First Index Reservoir Screening Tool (FIRST) and Screening Concentration in Ground Water (SCI-GROW) models, the estimated drinking water concentrations (EDWCs) of acetamiprid for surface water are estimated to be 20.1 parts per billion (ppb) for acute exposures and 4.9 ppb for chronic exposure.
+For ground water, the EDWC is 0.0016 ppb.

 Modeled estimates of drinking water concentrations were directly entered into the dietary exposure model.
-For acute dietary risk assessment, the water concentration value of 95.2 ppb was used to assess the contribution to drinking water.
-For chronic dietary risk assessment, the water concentration of value 26.6 ppb was used to assess the contribution to drinking water.
+For acute dietary risk assessment, the water concentration value of 20.1 ppb was used to assess the contribution to drinking water.
+For chronic dietary risk assessment, the water concentration of 4.9 ppb was used to assess the contribution to drinking water.

 4. Cumulative effects from substances with a common mechanism of toxicity.
 Section 408(b)(2)(D)(v) of FFDCA requires that, when considering whether to establish, modify, or revoke a tolerance, the Agency consider “available information” concerning the cumulative effects of a particular pesticide's residues and “other substances that have a common mechanism of toxicity.”